Early Martin Guitars

 and eventually a 000 were added.

-With the exception of a relatively small number of custom orders, most guitars produced through the end of the Nineteenth Century conformed to these
+With the exception of a relatively small number of custom orders, most Martin guitars conformed to the standards introduced under Mr. Martin Sr., until his grandson,

 The highest level of trim was reserved for the Style 42, with solid bands of abalone pearl in the center ring of the rosette as well as bordering the top of the